ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     - Do not forget to enable the two-factor authentication to all staff users registered in your site.

-## Ghost platform's Kustomize project attached to this guide series
+## Ghost platform's Kustomize project attached to this guide

 You can find the Kustomize project for this Ghost platform deployment in the following attached folder.